siddharth-mavani/checkers-game/README.md

             B. UNDO, to undo the previous move with consensus of both the players.
             C. REVIEW, to launch the game review.
             D. SUGGEST, to help yourself with the moves suggested by the program.
-            E. NEKTK, to get all possible moves in next `K` turns.
+            E. NEKTK, to get all possible moves in next <code> K </code> turns.
             F. SAVE, to save the game you are playing.
             G. UPDATE, to update the game-file of the previously played game.
             H. SETTINGS, to access the in game settings.